HildoBijl/Set/README.md

 An online implementation of the Set game.
-It is still under construction.
+The latest version can be found at [set.hildobijl.com](http://set.hildobijl.com/).
+It's still under construction, so feedback is welcome.

 ## Feature list